 Valparaíso, or Valpo to the locals, is a maritime city overlooking Chile’s Pacific coastline, about 90 minutes from the nation’s capital, Santiago.

-While brimming with color, culture, and culinary delights, Valpo has seen better days.
-This former artery to the capital arguably peaked in the latter half of the 19th century during its heyday of booming development.
-What’s left is a beguiling, romantic—if slightly dilapidated—hub that a multicultural population of 300,000 Chileans calls home.
+This former artery to the capital—brimming with color, culture, and culinary delights—arguably peaked in the latter half of the 19th century during its heyday of booming development.
+What’s left is a beguiling, romantic (if slightly shabby) hub that a multicultural population of 300,000 Chileans calls home.

 One in every port